Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/docs/protocol.md

 Step 1: SendTuFromQuery() drains any pending discrete output commands from the TU queue.
 The queue is stored starting at object offset +0x4e28 as a sequence of 6-byte records.
-Each record carries four fields passed to
-  SendTuCommand: a uint8 at +0x4e2c, a uint16 at +0x4e28, a uint8 at
-  +0x4e2d, and a uint16 at +0x4e2a.
-The queue count is at [obj+0x5080].

 Step 2: Check tag[+0x1ae].
 If the pending TU flag is non-zero, call SendTu(i) which calls SetGroupTu to send an 18-byte group telecontrol frame and then